 - Rapid heartbeat

-The diagnosis of DVT would require a physical exam as well as some special tests to detect if any blood clots exist in the veins.
+The DVT diagnosis would require a physical exam as well as some special tests to detect if any blood clots exist in the veins.
 Then, depending upon the risk and the condition’s intensity, a few tests will be conducted to arrive at a conclusion and start the deep vein thrombosis treatment.
 Here’s a list of methods to diagnose Deep Vein Thrombosis.

 D-Dimer blood test: